Best electric seven-seaters that offer both sustainability and space

 Which 7-seater electric car has the most room?

-If it’s maximum space you’re after then you’ll be needing one of the van-based models.
-Cream of the crop is the Mercedes EQV, but the Vauxhall Vivaro Life Electric and its cousins offer similar space for much less money while the Peugeot e-Rifter and its relations do well for space versus compact size.
+If it’s maximum space you’re after, then you’ll be needing one of the van-based models.
+Cream of the crop is the Mercedes EQV or Volkswagen ID.Buzz LWB, but the Vauxhall Vivaro Life Electric and its cousins offer similar space for much less money while the Peugeot e-Rifter and its relations do well for space versus compact size.

 Which 7-seater electric car has the longest range?

-If distance is more important to you than outright passenger space, the Tesla Model X will go further than any other seven-seat EV.
-Go for the entry-level Dual Motor model, which has a WLTP rating of 358 miles per charge.
+If distance is more important to you than outright passenger space, the Peugeot e-5008 Long Range will go further than any other seven-seat EV, with a claimed distance of up to 415 miles.

 By CJ Hubbard